 - is a serial date number that represents a given date.
 If missing, the current date is used.

-ASC Description 1 Following - The following business day 2 Following Modified - the following business day as long as this falls within the same month; otherwise the preceding business day.
-3 Preceding - The preceding business day 4 Preceding Modified - The preceding business day as long as it falls within the same month; otherwise the following business day.
-5 Unadjusted - Leaves the date unchanged
+Value Convention 1 Following - the following business day.
+2 Following Modified - the following business day as long as this falls within the same month; otherwise the preceding business day.
+3 Preceding - the preceding business day.
+4 Preceding Modified - the preceding business day as long as it falls within the same month; otherwise the following business day.
+5 Unadjusted - leaves the date unchanged (default).

-Holidays is a specific calendar code, array of holidays codes or an array of holiday dates.
+- is a specific calendar code, an array of holiday codes, or an array of holiday dates.
 If missing, the U.S. federal holidays are used.

-- If a given date or any of the holiday/calendar code is invalid, NxAdjust returns the #VALUE! error.
+- If a given date or any of the holiday/calendar codes is invalid, NxAdjust returns the #VALUE! error.

 - If the business day convention (BDC) value is less than one(1) or greater than five (5), NxAdjust returns the #VALUE! error.

 - For more weekend conventions and codes, see the Weekend category.